albertvanderhorst/ciasdis/README.md

 In order to do a regressiontest:

+  make regressiontest64
+or

-  make regressiontest
+  make regressiontest32

 which include Intel's 8086, 80386,Pentium I, the 8080, the 6809 and
-the DEC Alpha and for Pentium the disassembly and reassembly of 3 executables.
+the DEC Alpha and for Pentium RISCV the disassembly and reassembly of 4 executables on a 64 bit Forth. regressiontest32 must be used for a 32 bit Forth, as it cannot handle specific targets.

 In order to install